Knowing the signs of a failing starter motor; can help you diagnose the problem.

 The relay is an all or nothing device; meaning that it either sends the full electrical current or nothing.
 In some occasions, a damaged relay can cause a clicking sound when you turn the key.

 Starter Stays Running After The Engine Started

 When you start the engine and release the key the circuit will discontinue the power to the starting motor.
-If this stays on after the engine has started, the main contacts in the solenoid have most likely failed.
-If this problem is not addressed immediately, the relay will be stuck in the ‘on’ position.
+If this stays on after the engine has started; the main contacts in the solenoid have most likely failed.
 This will ultimately cause serious damage to the whole starting system and the transmission flywheel.

 Problems with the starting motor are virtually impossible to avoid.
 Consequently, There really isn’t a predetermined or recommended replacement by the automotive manufacturer.

 Please Share DannysEnginePortal News